Coronavirus forecast to punch €14bn hole in Government’s tax base

 In the latest exchequer returns for April, the department published a revised set of tax and spending forecasts for the year while noting that it expected the cost of the virus in terms of lost tax receipts to be in region of €13.9 billion.

-The loss in revenue will be most keenly felt through income tax and Vat channels because there are less people working and less money being spent on goods and services.
+The loss in revenue will be most keenly felt through income tax and Vat channels because there are less people working and less money being spent on goods and services because of the lockdown.

 The latest figures show the Government’s budget deficit - the difference between what it spends and what it collects in tax - swelled to €7.5 billion in April.
 This compares to a deficit of €3.2 billion this time last year.
 The year-on-year deterioration, which equates to €4.3 billion, was driven in the main by increases in spending.